thatte-idli-kaal-soup/humans/README.md

     for Ultimate players in all age groups.
 -   Use headphones for talking over video chat.
 Hearing sounds of pings on your computer, or other people typing, makes the audio quality poor.
+-   Ensure that your headphones are charged, if they are bluetooth headphones.
 -   Have a bottle of water next to you.